XayOn/dotfiles/Readme.rst

 installers/solutions that do what prettierTerminal did, so I've kept the awesomeness :sunglasses: of the configuration, with a lot less code by leveraging on that same tools.

-Arch :warning: It's been mostly tested on archlinux.
-Should work on any distro

 .. image:: ./docs/main.gif